 With that said and done, why not a handy list of pros and cons?

 Bluffworks Chino: the good, and the bad…

 These pants are super light weight, and if you use the roll method of packing, they take up very little space and add very little weight.
 Here they are rolled up with an A4 (letter) sized book for scale.
 Because of this these worked perfectly as my “dry pants” when hiking in New Zealand.

 Here comes the issue with the colour.
-I loved it, when it arrived, however after a few weeks of hard ware in Sri Lanka, parts of the pants started to get a dark tinge.
+I loved the Harvest Gold, when it arrived, however after a few weeks of hard wear in Sri Lanka, parts of the pants started to get a dark tinge.
 Possibly from sitting on all the old dirty buses for hours at a time?
 Who knows?
 All I know is that washing did not remove this tinge.

 There are a plethora of pockets.
 You’ve got the usual 2 on the sides, and 2 on the back to begin with.
 In addition to that, there are separate inner hidden pockets with zippers inside each of the side pockets.
 One of the rear pockets also has a zipper, for additional security.
 Finally, there’s a little pocket on the back waistband designed to hold a smartphone.
-It’s nice addition, as having it sit higher means you won’t be sitting on your phone, and it keeps nice a secure and out of the way.
+It’s a nice addition, as having it sit higher means you won’t be sitting on your phone, and it keeps the phone secure and out of the way.

 The material really is great.
 Lightweight.
 Breathable.
 Slightly hydro-phobic.
 These pants were a dream when it came to washing and drying.
 They’re the kind of pants that feel almost dry when you take them out of the washing machine, and not long after will be dry enough to wear comfortably.
 This makes them perfect for travelling light, as you can afford to take fewer pairs of pants, and hand-wash/dry them overnight.